willyvaessen/100DaysofCode/README.md

-# 100DaysofCode
+# 100 Days of Code (#100daysofcode)

-In this repository I will upload my projects in order for me to write some code every day, starting 1 August 2023.
+In this repository, I will upload my projects in order for me to write some code every day, starting 1 August 2023.

 ## 1 August 2023
 Today I've been playing with ChatGPT and made a small responsive website, intended to be used on mobile phone devices.
 The website contains no more than a header, a textbox and a button.
-The idea was/is to display the text that is typed into the textbox as text in the main content section, but I havean't been able to get that working yet.
+The idea was/is to display the text that is typed into the textbox as text in the main content section, but I haven't been able to get that working yet.

 ## 2 August 2023